Israel strikes southern Gaza and orders new evacuation as Palestinian death toll climbs past 50,000

 Ceasefire in tatters after Israeli strikes

-The ceasefire that took hold in January paused 15 months of heavy fighting ignited by Hamas' Oct.
-7, 2023 attack into Israel.
+The ceasefire that took hold in January paused more than a year of heavy fighting ignited by Hamas' Oct.
+7, 2023 attack into Israel, in which militants killed some 1,200 people, mostly civilians, and took 251 hostage.
+Most of the captives have been released in ceasefire agreements or other deals.

-Twenty-five Israeli hostages and the bodies of eight others were released in exchange for hundreds of Palestinian prisoners, Israeli forces pulled back to a buffer zone, allowing hundreds of thousands of people to return to what remains of their homes, and there was a surge in humanitarian aid.
+In the first phase of the latest ceasefire, 25 Israeli hostages and the bodies of eight others were released in exchange for hundreds of Palestinian prisoners.
+Israeli forces pulled back, allowing hundreds of thousands of people to return to what remains of their homes, and there was a surge in humanitarian aid.

 The sides were supposed to begin negotiations in early February on the next phase of the truce, in which Hamas was to release the remaining 59 hostages — 35 of whom are believed to be dead — in exchange for more Palestinian prisoners, a lasting ceasefire and an Israeli withdrawal.